project-lighter/lighter/docs/basics/projects.md

 - [x] Train on your data + Add a custom model architecture + Add a complex loss function
 - [x] Customization per your imagination!

-Lets start by looking at each of these one by one.
-At the end of this, you will hopefully have a better idea of how best you can leverage lighter
+Let's start by looking at each of these one by one.
+At the end of this, you will hopefully have a better idea of how best you can leverage Lighter.

 ### Training on your own dataset